Papers

 On Resilience

-This commentary reviews key themes posed in a special ssue of the journal, Social Sciences, and points to open questions.
-For example, does resilience in socio-technical systems degrade with use or, like immune systems, is resilience upgraded with use?
-Similarly, is resilience about responding in the face of the rare event?
-Or, is it being prepared for the rare event?
+Is resilience more like my sneakers or like my immune system?
+That is, does resilience in socio-technical systems degrade with use or, like immune systems, is resilience upgraded with use?
+Similarly, is resilience about responding in the face of the rare event or is it being prepared for the rare event?
 Is it useful to think about the evolution of resilience?
-What are the risks posed by models of risk?
-That is, do models to reduce vulnerability to risk, increase vulnerability?
-What is the role of reflexivity in the analysis of resilience?

 Observing Finance as a Network of Observations